datastax/astra-assistants-api/README.md

 See our coverage report [here](./coverage.md)

 ## Roadmap:
- - [ X ] Support for other embedding models and LLMs
+ - [X] Support for other embedding models and LLMs
  - [ ] Pluggable RAG strategies
  - [ ] Tools / function support
  - [ ] Streaming support